Which Type Of Swimming Pool Offers The Most Design Flexibility?

 • How much time do you have to maintain the pool (or budget to pay for a pool service to do it for you)?
 Over 5 and 10 years, fibreglass is the lowest maintenance in terms of time and money followed by vinyl liner and then concrete.

 • Is the area for your pool in full sun or partially shaded?
-Concrete pools are generally colder than vinyl liner or fibreglass pool shells which impacts whether you need to heat your pool, how long you need to run heating for and the cost of running additional heating.
+Concrete pools are generally colder than vinyl liner or fibreglass pool shells, which impacts whether you need to heat your pool, how long you need to run heating for and the cost of running additional heating.

 • What vibe are you going for?
 Fun, resort-like relaxation, the ‘wow’ factor, or full blown tropical paradise (check the neighbours are ok with the howler monkeys)?
 If you want an infinity edge, concrete is the best option.
 Aside from this, lighting inside and outside of your pool, water features and lots of other accessories can be fitted to any type of pool.